 By the middle of the 20th century, the West had the technological trump card of the atomic bomb, which crushed the resentment of the East.
 In this respect, it can be said that the West still had the advantage of being able to use “justice” as its banner, apart from human morality, in physical terms.

 Now, however, the physical trump cards are spread everywhere, not just on both sides, and the situation is no longer simple enough to be settled by them.
-In other words, the global power relations have reached such a point of stalemate – some call it “multi-polarization” – that it is becoming increasingly difficult to reach a settlement.
+In other words, the global power relations have reached such a point of stalemate – some call it “multi-polarization” – that it is becoming increasingly difficult to settle.
 The leading model is disappearing, or the world is diversifying.

 Thus, “diversification” is certainly a reality, both in terms of the world and individuals, and it is spreading.

-Furthermore, for me, the feminization of men’s heads is also synonymous with the “arrival of the age of the Orient” (see, for example, “The Fusion of East and West, Even Here”).
+Furthermore, for me, the feminization of men’s heads is also synonymous with the “arrival of the age of the Orient”.
 Of course, China’s “China is World Model” is a second-hand version of such a Western-centric view, but it is my wish that the era of that kind of manly pride will come to an end.
 At the very least, it is a viewpoint that requires a fusion of the East and the West.